-Figure 8: Analysis of the multiplet A in the presence of a partially overlapping multiplet B with relative integral of 1 and n respectively.
-When deconvolution is successful, the left-to-right deconvolution process eliminates the second occurrence of the sub-multiplet A which effectively eliminates overlap (bottom left). (right) Example of separation of two slightly overlapping multiplet structures from a sample of artemicin dissolved in CDCl3.
-The coupling constants J = 14.71, 4.77, 2.89 and 13.77, 6.15, 3.91, 2.93 Hz were extracted from the left and right multiplets respectively and used to reconstruct the matching green multiplets.
+Figure 8.
+Analysis of multiplet A in the presence of partially overlapping multiplet B with relative integrals of 1 and n, respectively.
+When deconvolution is successful, the left-to-right deconvolution process eliminates the second occurrence of sub-multiplet A which effectively eliminates overlap (bottom left).
+(Right) Example of separation of two slightly overlapping multiplet structures from a sample of artemicinin dissolved in CDCl3.
+The coupling constants J = 14.71, 4.77, 2.89 and 13.77, 6.15, 3.91 and 2.93 Hz were extracted from the left and right multiplets, respectively, and used to reconstruct the matching green multiplets.
 Note the slight mismatch due to second-order effects which could be ignored in this analysis.
-See Fig. S7 for the detailed simplification.
+See Fig. S7 in the Supplement for the detailed simplification.